lyove/next-popover/README.md

   trigger, // required
   content, // required
   appendTo,
-  placement: PlacementType.Top, // Set the position of the popover
+  placement: "top", // Set the position of the popover
-  emit: EmitType.Hover // Set to open the popover when the mouse hovers over the trigger });
+  emit: "hover" // Set to open the popover when the mouse hovers over the trigger });

 trigger.onclick = () => {